Chart Color Schemes

 Paddington has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 36 projects likely impacting the region.
-Notable initiatives include Hakoah White City Redevelopment, Moore Park Precinct Village, Woollahra Station Activation (Eastern Suburbs Railway), and The Cambrian Paddington.
-Below is a list of most relevant projects.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 36 projects likely to impact the region.
+Key projects include Hakoah White City Redevelopment, Moore Park Precinct Village, Woollahra Station Activation (Eastern Suburbs Railway), and The Cambrian Paddington.
+Relevant projects are detailed below.

 Professional plan users can use the search below to filter and access additional projects.